AndyB-WHG/e-volve-retail/README.md

 Accessed by clicking the 'Shopping Bag' icon at top right of the screen, this page lists all items currently selected for purchase by the user.

 The top of the page details:
-- The page title including the total quanity of items currently selected.
+- the page title including the total quanity of items currently selected.
-- Total value of the items selected.
+- total value of the items selected.
-- Delivery charges, if any (order over £50.00 have free delivery)
+- delivery charges, if any (currently, orders over £50.00 have free delivery)
-- Total value of the order including delivery costs
+- total value of the order including delivery costs
-- Value still required to be spent to gain free delivery.
+- value still required to be spent to gain free delivery.
+- a green 'Checkout' button enabling the user to pay for the items selected.

 Beneath this section the page lists each of the selected items in turn, detailing:
-- A product image
+- a product image
-- The product name
+- the product name
-- Price of the item
+- price of the item
-- Quantity chosen
+- quantity chosen
     - Can be amended by the user should the original quantity selected be incorrect.
 - 'Update Quantity' button  (highlighted in green)
     - Altering the quantity and then clicking this button enables the user to amend the quantity required.